Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - In Arizona State's nine games this season, it has four wins against the spread.

-- The Sun Devils have an against the spread record of 3-2 in their five games as a favorite of 5.5 points or more so far this season.

-- Arizona State's games this year have hit the over on four of eight set point totals (50%).
+- Arizona State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- Arizona State is 4-3 against the spread and 6-2 overall in games when it records more than 19.7 points.
+- Arizona State is 4-3 against the spread and 6-2 overall this season when the team scores more than 19.7 points.

-- Arizona State is 4-4 against the spread and 6-3 overall when the team amasses over 336.2 yards.
+- In games that Arizona State totals over 336.2 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Sun Devils have turned the ball over four more times (18 total) than the Huskies have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.